patahto/Numbers-AI-Demo/README.md

    > 💡 **Important Note**:
-   > - ONLY works for the three main operating system: Windows, Mac, and Linux
+   > - ONLY works for the three main operating systems: Windows, Mac, and Linux

 ## How the Bot Finds Stocks